josephJaoNasser/multi-output-image-compressor-js/README.md

 ## Compress Single
 Accepts a request object with an image file inside.

-__The image file must contain the file's buffer for this to work.__
+__The image file object must contain the file's buffer for this to work.__

 An array of objects which contain the same image in their large, medium, small, and tiny sizes is appended to the original request parameter.
 The objects inside the array contain the file information such as the file name, buffer, and sizes.